icme/cme193/web/getstarted.md

 Getting started with Python can be a little confusing, hopefully this page helps to get you going.

+In general, I am not going to tell you to do things one way.
+This is because there are a variety of operating systems, and some of you may already have development environments set up in a particular way.
+The best ways to troubleshoot installation and environment issues are:
+1. Consult the internet
+2. Consult a friend/neighbor with the same operating system

+Personally, I run Fedora (linux) on my machine.
+Unless you are as well, you may find that I fall back on steps 1 and 2 above if you ask me for help.

+For anyone who is new to Python or maintaining any sort of development environment on a computer, I recommend Anaconda python.

 ##Installing Python

 In this class, we will be using Python 3.6.
 If you want to use a different version, you can try, but the material provided in class may not run with your different version.
 In particular, if you are using Python 2, you are particularly likely to see things not work.
 We recommend having some Python 3 interpreter available.